-Egypt was severely affected by the sharp devaluation of the Egyptian Pound in 2016.
-Cement demand declined by 4.7% compared to 2016, while at the same time there was a substantial increase in energy and other costs.
-Selling prices increased in local currency but still recorded a substantial decline in Euro-terms and are still not sufficient to compensate for the considerable increase in costs brought about by the devaluation.
-Furthermore, the implementation of a staff reduction restructuring program in Q3 adversely impacted 2017 results by $\in 6.5$ million.
+Egypt was severely affected by the sharp devaluation of the Egyptian Pound in late 2016.
+Cement demand declined by 4.7% compared to 2016.
+The cost of energy, substantially paid in hard currency, recorded a significant increase, which would have been much higher had the plants not converted to solid fuels and expanded the use of alternative fuels in a timely way.
+Selling prices increased in local currency but still recorded a substantial decline in Euro-terms, to levels that were insufficient to compensate for the effect of the devaluation and resulting inflation on costs.
+Furthermore, the implementation of a staff reduction restructuring program in Q3 adversely impacted 2017 results by €6.3 million.

-Turnover in the Eastern Mediterranean region in 2017 declined by 36.5% reaching $\leq$ 158.2 million, while EBITDA at $\leq$ 13.2 million posted a 67.8% decline compared to the previous year.
+Turnover in the Eastern Mediterranean region in 2017 declined by 36.5% reaching €158.2 million, while EBITDA at €13.2 million posted a 67.8% decline compared to the previous year.